powrhouseofthecell/ChatApp/README.md

   </a>
 </p>

-> A simple chat app made with expressjs and socket.io
+> A simple chat app made with ExpressJS and socket.io

 ### 🏠 [Homepage](https://github.com/powrhouseofthecell/ChatApp#readme)